solidstatedrivee/weather-react/README.md

 ## Summary

 A weather app that I created in React that is to be viewed on mobile.
 The next version will include a responsive design!
 This is one of the first apps I have created with React and I'm proud of it!
 I love working with API's because you get all kinds of dynamic data that you can use to render dynamic components, which is obviously great for apps.
 This project is a great opportunity to get more familiar with React and creating SPA's. ~~This is is just an initial commit and i will revise the design, UX, and add much more weather info.~~ I've updated this app with a new version that includes a modal for the social links, a lot more weather info, and more relevant background and icons.
 Happy coding 🤓!

+You can view the project on mobile [here](https://solidstatedrivee.github.io/weather-react/)!